yt-dlp/yt-dlp/README.md

 * **`devscripts/set-variant.py variant [-M update_message]`** - Set the build variant of the executable
 * **`devscripts/make_lazy_extractors.py`** - Create lazy extractors.
 Running this before building the binaries (any variant) will improve their startup performance.
 Set the environment variable `YTDLP_NO_LAZY_EXTRACTORS=1` if you wish to forcefully disable lazy extractor loading.

-You can also fork the project on github and run your fork's [build workflow](.github/workflows/build.yml) to automatically build a full release
+You can also fork the project on GitHub and run your fork's [build workflow](.github/workflows/build.yml) to automatically build a full release

 # USAGE AND OPTIONS